 - related to the primary purpose, if it is personal information; or

 - a permitted general situation exists under section 16A and 16B of the Privacy Act 1988; or

 - the Trustee is legally obliged to use or disclose the information.

 In undertaking its obligations to its members, the Trustee outsources some of its operations to other organisations.
 For this purpose personal or sensitive information may, as required, be transferred to or handled by:

 - the Fund’s administrator;

-- third party providers of products and services to Fund members, such as insurance;
+- third party providers of products and services to Fund members, including Insurance;

 - Government bodies such as the Australian Taxation Office;

-- the Fund’s legal and other professional advisers; and
+- the Trustee legal and other professional advisers; and

 - other business support providers, including document storage, printing and collating companies.